Last Updated on 23 January 2024 by admin

 This inherent design flaw of open-source development tools ultimately allows this kind of attack to be used to adversely affect the application development process.
 Therefore, it is a cause of serious concern for many organizations.

-Who is vulnerable to a dependency confusion attack?
+Who is vulnerable to an attack?

 If you download code from a public open-package index website (such as npm and PyPI) in the process of developing apps, you could be at risk.